Culture of Italy: Theatre

 During the 16th century and on into the 18th century, commedia dell'arte was a form of improvisational theatre, and it is still performed today.
 Travelling troupes of players would set up an outdoor stage and provide amusement in the form of juggling, acrobatics and, more typically, humorous plays based on a repertoire of established characters with a rough storyline, called canovaccio.
 Plays did not originate from written drama but from scenarios called lazzi, which were loose frameworks that provided the situations, complications, and outcome of the action, around which the actors would improvise.
 The characters of the commedia usually represent fixed social types and stock characters, each of which has a distinct costume, such as foolish old men, devious servants, or military officers full of false bravado.
 The main categories of these characters include servants, old men, lovers, and captains.

-The first recorded commedia dell'arte performances came from Rome as early as 1551, and was performed outdoors in temporary venues by professional actors who were costumed and masked, as opposed to commedia erudita, which were written comedies, presented indoors by untrained and unmasked actors.
+The first recorded commedia dell'arte performances came from Rome as early as 1551, and were performed outdoors in temporary venues by professional actors who were costumed and masked, as opposed to commedia erudita, which were written comedies, presented indoors by untrained and unmasked actors.
 By the mid-16th century, specific troupes of commedia performers began to coalesce, and by 1568 the Gelosi became a distinct company.
 Commedia often performed inside in court theatres or halls, and also in some fixed theatres such as Teatro Baldrucca in Florence.
 Flaminio Scala, who had been a minor performer in the Gelosi published the scenarios of the commedia dell'arte around the start of the 17th century, really in an effort to legitimise the form—and ensure its legacy.
 These scenarios are highly structured and built around the symmetry of the various types in duet: two Zanni, vecchi, innamorate and innamorati, among others.

 Dario Fo, one of the most widely performed playwrights in modern theatre, received international acclaim for his highly improvisational style.
 He was awarded the Nobel Prize for Literature in 1997.